MY STORY – Q&A

 A: By the grace of God.
 When I moved to Nashville in January of 2011, I was fortunate to work at Dark Horse Studios in Franklin.
 While there I spent time honing skills in engineering.
 I started helping a producer named Pete Kipley for a time.
 He helped to connect me with a few other’s in town that might need a full time assistant.
 Thus began my tenure with mix engineer Sean Moffitt.
 For about 8 years (give or take a few years evolving and transitioning), I apprenticed with Sean and helped develop his operation.
 What started as assisting with preps evolved into a real team-based music making machine; where I oversaw the assisting team while also mixing along side Sean as well.
 That relationship really helped me develop my mixing chops, helped me grow as an engineer and a businessman in this industry.
 I’m proud, fortunate, and grateful to have been a part of such a successful team.
 Because of the skills and wisdom developed in that time, I’ve been fortunate to build my own mixing career into what it is now.
 What has led to and sustained my career is the pursuit of excellence in service and skill while trying to bridge gaps and solve problems.

 A: Every song is different, so I can’t always attack them in the same way, but for the most part, here is my preferred process.
-I don’t approach things with a template, or just start slapping on my favorite things.
-The process is there to harness efficiency, but the art and style changes.
+I don’t approach things with a template, or just start slapping on my favorite plugins.
+The method of working through a song is the same to harness efficiency, but the subjective moves are different with each song and each unique problem to solve.
 Knowing how to use the tools to achieve the sound you want is the biggest benefit.

 1) Listen to the rough mix and references, and analyze how things are put together… the producer and artist have probably spent weeks or more shaping the sound already, it would be foolish of me to just haphazardly strip everything down and think I can make it better in 1 day.
 I’ll take a few notes about what needs to change, what needs to be featured, etc.

-4) I’ll then turn my attention to the vocal, trying to get the right vocal chain and ride the level.
+4) Next, I turn my attention to the vocal, trying to get the right vocal chain and ride the level.
 Then, I’ll incorporate effects.

 A: Whatever is best for the situation.
 But knowing how to use the tools you have is better than chasing mythical mojo from [insert piece of gear].
 The studio has fluccuated over the years between operating in the box to housing a rack full of gear.
 For tracking, getting the right song up front is ideal, which means having the gear to shape that sound on the front end is solid!